ishanshukla97/deep-builder-demo/README.md

 ### This app has few bugs, but, if everything done correctly then it is pretty easy to use.
 If you are a developer then headover to integration tests to see the 'happy path'.
 ### Feel free to contribute/suggest features/improvements in github issues.

+## Instructions to run
+* If you have node and npm installed

+  * Clone this repo
+  * yarn
+  * yarn run

+## For testing:
+  * yarn test

+ * If you have docker installed:
+     *  Clone this repo
+     *  docker build . -t <your image/tag name>
+     *  docker run --rm -it -p 80:80/tcp

 # Demo
 http://34.105.203.41/